matejlatin/matejlatin.co.uk/_posts/2017-06-07-better-web-typography-for-a-better-web.md

 ---

 The book was released as an eBook on July 31 and is available to [order on the Better Web Type website](https://betterwebtype.com/web-typography-book).

+<div></div>

+The *second edition* of the book was released in February 2019.
+Digital extras like Sketch files, cheat sheets and similar were added to the book.